Many of us ring in the New Year eager to make a fresh start; to set good intentions and goals for the year ahead.

-As gyms and studios shuttered across the country last year, we saw at-home alternatives flourish, inviting us to keep our bodies fit and minds sharp by moving the furniture out of the way and following an on-demand workout video or joining a live class online.
+At-home alternatives to gyms and studios invite us to keep our bodies fit and minds sharp by moving the furniture out of the way and following an on-demand workout video or joining a live class online.
 They allow us to customize programs to match our fitness levels, schedules and interests.
 So, if you want to practice low-impact yoga, you can hit the mat when it suits your schedule – after the kids have headed off to school, during your lunch hour, or once the kids are tucked into bed.

 As technology advances, it’s getting easier to monitor and measure our progress efficiently.
 The internet is awash with fitness devices and wearables that have built-in functionalities to reduce our risk behaviours and develop healthy habits in helping us not only get fit, but lose weight, manage our medications, control chronic diseases like diabetes and lower our risk for other conditions.
 Consider investing in one to get your new year off on the right foot.

 Old habits die hard.
 This especially true of habits that involve pleasure and reward (which triggers the release of dopamine, a feel-good neurochemical).
 That’s why when we get down, some of us dig into a tub of ice cream or go online to shop.
 When you know what your triggers are, you can respond differently to those feelings or experiences that cause you to break good habits.